vinay108/CKA-Exam-Study-Walkthrough/Section 2: Core Concepts.md

 - Kind: type of object for example pod, replica set, service etc
 - Metadata: data about the object, names, labels etc.
 - Spec: depending on the object additional information abouyt the object, spec is a dictionary

+Practice test:

+How to check default pods:
+kubectl get pods -n default

+how to create new nginx pod:
+kubectl create nginx --image=nginx

+How to check which image is running on pod? kubectl desribe pods -n default xxxx

+which node is the pods placed on? this will tell you via the describe pods commands, you than type in kubectl get nodes